haerihamideh/GraphDB/README.md

 ## 1. Ontology

-In this project, I am developing an ontology related to LinkedIn Job Postings.
-The objective is to utilize Python along with the `rdflib` and [additional_packages] packages to convert the output to `.ttl` format for utilization within a graph database.
+In this project, We are developing an ontology related to LinkedIn Job Postings.
+The objective is to utilize Python along with the `rdflib` and `pandas` packages to convert the output to `.ttl` format for utilization within a graph database.

 ### Data Description: